Explore LGBTQ Rochester.

 Culture, art, music, food, wine and festivals have created a charming, livable city and region where the good life is within reach.

-Culinary Experience - Rochester is surrounded by one of the richest agricultural regions in the world.
-Many of the area's restaurants offer regional fare prepared by world-class chefs from locally sourced ingredients-from wine to cheese to produce to chicken and beef.
+Rochester is surrounded by one of the richest agricultural regions in the world.
+Many of the area's restaurants offer regional fare prepared by world-class chefs from locally sourced ingredients.

 There's also a broad range of clubs and hangouts with mixed company, where you can feel right at home just the same.